dekkerglen/CubeCobra/CONTRIBUTING.md

 Private Message 'DEKKARU', the admin on Discord, to gain the contributor role and unlock the contributor-only channels.

+# Community feedback / product ideas

+Feedback from the community is collected and synthesized into roadmap ideas in a shared document [here](https://www.notion.so/CubeCobra-community-feedback-142b06cd81994a61bd850fb5bc817cc8).
+To gain read/write access, PM 'DEKKARU' or 'emmett9001' on Discord.

 ### Commit Message Style

 Please keep commit messages brief and informative.